 Leadership and Work in Practice

-Employee engagement has become a metric to manage, but engagement itself cannot be outsourced or surveyed into existence.
-It is created, daily, by managers at work.
+Employee engagement surveys have become a corporate ritual.
+But engagement cannot be outsourced or surveyed into existence.
+It is created, daily, by managers in the work itself.

 John Wooden’s legacy wasn’t built on winning alone.
 It was built on behaviour, teaching, and an unwavering belief that how you show up each day matters more than the scoreboard.